You can't always get what you want: towards user-controlled privacy on Android: Introduction

 The privacy issues of analytics libraries attracted the research community, which proposed several solutions to enhance the privacy of the collected data through anonymization techniques.
 For instance, Zhang et al. \cite{frequency_profiling} proposed a solution allowing the developer to anonymize the collected information according to differential privacy techniques, while Liu et al. \cite{privacy_risk_analysis} designed an Android app able to intercept and block all the API related to analytics libraries.
 Also, Razaghpanah et al. \cite{tracking_app_analysis} developed an app to block the network requests containing personal information.

 Unfortunately, state-of-the-art solutions have some limitations.
-First, they assign the control of the collected data and the anonymization techniques to the app developer rather than the end-user, which is the actual data owner.
-To this aim, the app developer may still reconstruct the original information, maximizing the data utility at the expense of the user's privacy.
-Furthermore, the proposed anonymization solutions follow an ``all or nothing" approach, giving the sole option to either fully accept or deny the collection of personal data.
-Finally, existing solutions require invasive technical requirements such as adopting a customized OS, the mandatory requirement of root permissions, the prior knowledge of personal data, or they require to customize the app logic.
+First, they do not give any control on the collected data and the anonymization process to the end-user, which is the actual data owner.
+In such a scenario, the anonymization solutions either autonomously select the type of data to collect and anonymize, or leave this choice to the app developer.
+Also, the proposed anonymization solutions follow an ``all or nothing" approach, giving the sole option to either fully accept or deny the collection of personal data.
+Thus, the app developer can access the complete set of non-anonymized data (100\% utility of data, 0\% privacy) or cannot access any information at all (0\% utility, 100\% privacy).
+Finally, existing solutions require invasive technical requirements such as adopting a customized OS, executing on a rooted device, the prior knowledge of personal data, or they require to customize the app logic.
 As a consequence, they could hardly be adopted in the wild.

 \textbf{Contributions of the paper.} In this work, we seek to address the following research questions (RQs): \begin{itemize} \item \textbf{RQ1}: \textit{How widespread is the adoption of analytics libraries in mobile apps?
-Which are the most used libraries?} \item \textbf{RQ2}: \textit{What is the impact of analytics libraries on the overall network traffic generated by the apps?} \item \textbf{RQ3}: \textit{Which pieces of information are collected by analytics libraries, and how are they relevant for the users' privacy?} \item \textbf{RQ4}: \textit{Is it possible to apply a local anonymization strategy compatible with existing analytics libraries that may grant the user a fine-grained control over the privacy of her data?} \end{itemize}
+Which are the most used libraries?}